 Step 3: Look for certifications

 Although certifications don’t automatically imply that a brand is ethical, they should be considered when doing research.
 When looking at what is greenwashing and what isn’t, labels like Fair Trade Certified, B-Corp, Leaping Bunny Certified, or USDA Organic can be super helpful.
 These types of labels indicate that a third party has vetted and verified the brand’s claims.

 As mentioned before though, these labels aren’t the end-all-be-all.
 You should still do a fully holistic evaluation of the brand to determine whether it’s genuine in its sustainability claims or not.

 Step 4: Evaluate how inclusive the brand is

 Human rights are just as much a part of sustainability as plastic-free packaging is.
-Check to see if BIPOC and AAPI communities are represented on the brand’s website, social media, and advertisements.
+Check to see if BIPOC and AAPI communities are represented on the brand’s website, social media, advertisements, and in its leadership team.
 Look for plus-sized and disabled representation as well.
-A lack of this representation can be a sign of greenwashing.
+A lack of this representation, especially within a company’s employee-base and team of decision makers can be a sign of greenwashing.
 Genuinely sustainable brands will be inclusive brands.

 Step 5: Look at who the parent company is

 Sometimes an eco-friendly brand may fall under the umbrella of a not-so-eco-friendly parent company.
 Do a quick Google search of [brand in question] + “parent company.”
 For instance, Unilever owns Love Beauty & Planet bath products.
 The line claims to be clean, cruelty-free, and recyclable.
 However, its parent company has a reputation for being one of the world’s largest plastic polluters.

 Does this automatically mean that Love Beauty & Planet is greenwashing?
 Not necessarily because the previous four steps should also be taken into consideration.
 However, it should not be ignored and may warrant further research.

 Step 6: Consider how much the company is producing